Every Minnesota dead animal question, answered

 How fast do I need to dispose of a dead animal?

-Promptly — for both health and legal reasons. the Minnesota dead-animal disposal law (Minn.
-Stat. § 35.71)–941.15 requires the owner of a dead animal to dispose of it without unreasonable delay, and many Minnesota municipalities set a specific window (commonly 24 hours) for clearing a nuisance carcass from private property.
-Beyond the law, decomposition and odor move fast: in a hot, humid Minnesota summer a carcass can begin to smell within a day, and parasites start leaving the body within 24–48 hours looking for a new host.
-The practical rule is to handle it within 24 hours, and sooner in summer heat.
+State law does not set an hour count.
+Minn.
+Stat. § 35.82 subd.
+2(a) says “as soon as reasonably possible,” and failure to dispose of a carcass is treated as a public nuisance rather than a timed offence.
+Many Minnesota municipalities do set their own window, commonly 24 hours, for clearing a nuisance carcass from private property.
+Beyond the law, decomposition moves quickly: in summer heat a carcass can begin to smell within a day, and parasites start leaving the body within 24–48 hours.
+The practical rule is to handle it within 24 hours, sooner in heat.

 How deep do I need to bury a dead animal?